 Ordinances against sidewalk riding are often loosely enforced, and many motorized and electric scooter riders ignore the restrictions and ride on the sidewalk, setting them up for a possible collision with a pedestrian.
 Although an electric scooter collision with a pedestrian is less likely to result in serious injuries, a collision with a pedestrian at 15 MPH could still send both the rider and the pedestrian to the emergency room—and possibly result in a serious injury.

-The primary risks of electric scooters and motorized scooters arise out of a lack of knowledge, and therefor lack of informed regulation over the devices.
+The primary risks of electric scooters and motorized scooters arise out of a lack of knowledge, and therefore lack of informed regulation over the devices.
 This technology is brand new, and we just don’t have enough data about how electric scooters are being integrated into the urban traffic-scape, what the risks are, and how to avoid electric scooter accidents.
-Recent efforts in California to require safety equipment to be used while riding a motorized or electric scooter have so far been unsuccessful—indeed, at the beginning of 2019 a new law went into effect that eliminated a previous requirement that adults wear helmets while operating a scooter.
+Recent efforts in California to require safety equipment to be used while riding a motorized or electric scooter have so far been unsuccessful—indeed, at the beginning of 2019, a new law went into effect that eliminated a previous requirement that adults wear helmets while operating a scooter.
 A lack of enforcement of the limited rules that exist governing electric scooter use has resulted in abuses like riding under the influence, piling multiple riders onto a single scooter, and reckless riding.
 The popularity of these devices among teenagers and young adults, who often exhibit poor judgment, contributes to the electric scooter problem.
 These abuses put drivers, pedestrians, cyclists, and electric scooter riders themselves at risk of an accident and serious injuries.

 What are the Laws Governing Electric Scooter Accidents?

 Laws and rules governing electric scooter operation vary from municipality to municipality.
 In California, a new state-wide law that went into effect for 2019 that allows for: